Southern Pacific Shasta Division Engineering Department Maps from Shasta Division Archives:.................................

 The Complete Deetz*

 Deetz's place in the 1929 timetable.
-At the time, it was a flag stop for a mid-afternoon train in each direction (click on te image for the full timetable)
+At the time, it was a flag stop for a mid-afternoon train in each direction (click on the image for the full timetable)

 Deetz is nearby the former site of a quarry and rock crusher located at the foot of Black Butte, just north of the I-5 summit.
-The quarry's location is still quite apparent just east of the freeway behind Truck Village.
+The quarry's location is still quite apparent just east of the freeway behind Truck Village (behind all of the gaudily painted water trucks for sale).

-Apparently the quarry was opened during the construction of the Central Pacific main line in the 1880's, but the date tracks were laid to it is unclear - see the 1910 map.
-A telegraph office was proposed in 1921, and a "station" shows in the 1926 map, but it is unclear if it was ever manned.
-In 1927, a line change was proposed (see maps) to straighten out the winding uphill grade between Deetz and Black Butte.
-It was completed in 1930, despite pending land condemnation litigation. completion until 1930.
+In 1927, engineers proposed line change (see maps) to straighten out the winding uphill grade between Deetz and Black Butte.
+This was completed in 1930, despite pending land condemnation litigation. completion until 1930.
 When the line adjustment was actually constructed is unknown, but it shows in the 1946 map.
 As the maps tell us, the quarrying operation was shut down and the ballon track, wye, yard and SP buildings were all removed in the late 1930's.

 In later times, SP m/w installed a loose wheel detector at Deetz, which stood a a bottom of a swale.
 Had operating officials been consulted about its location, it would have been placed elsewhere.
 Slack adjustments between the cars commonly occur in swales (run-ins can occasionally be heard from Wx4's summer office more than a mile away), sometimes causing trucks to skew enough to trick the detecter into thinking it had found a loose wheel (loose wheels are an exceedingly rare thing).
 The end result was that when a loose wheel was not found on the suspect car, the inside of the wheels on several cars on either side had to likewise be inspected from underneath by a brakeman, a very time consuming task. the detector was later removed.